Semi Automated Pipeline to Create Anatomical Twins and Perform Electrophysiology Simulations for Hypertrophic Cardiomyopathy

 Abstract

-Cardiomyocyte properties and ventricular anatomy greatly influence the propagation of electrical signals, contraction timing, and ventricular function coordination.
-These are particularly relevant in hypertrophic cardiomyopathy (HCM), where genetic mutations lead to alterations in contractile function, resulting in abnormal thickening of the myocardium.
-Although the effect of these anatomical and cellular changes remains underexplored, a better understanding of these mechanisms can improve patient care and disease management.
-We propose a semi-automated pipeline to develop HCM-patient anatomical twins to explore the impact of the disease on cardiac activation.
-We combine cardiac magnetic resonance imaging (MRI) and thorax computed tomography (CT) scans to build torso models and use the ToR-ORd-dynCl ionic model to explore cardiomyocyte properties.
-We found that changes in HCM cellular electrophysiology have a limited impact on the whole heart activation pattern, which was observed to be preferentially driven by anatomy.
-Additional studies are needed to explore the impact of tissue-level fibrosis on ECG activation patterns.
+Cardiomyocyte properties and ventricular anatomy play a critical role in the propagation of electrical signals, the timing of contractions, and the coordination of ventricular function.
+This is especially important in hypertrophic cardiomyopathy (HCM), where genetic mutations lead to altered contractile function and abnormal myocardial thickening.
+Although the effects of these anatomical and cellular changes remain underexplored, gaining a deeper understanding of these mechanisms could enhance disease management.
+We propose a semi-automated pipeline to create anatomical twins for HCM patients, aiming to study the disease's impact on cardiac activation.
+By integrating cardiac magnetic resonance imaging with thorax computed tomography scans, we construct torso models and employ the ToR-ORd-dynCl ionic model to investigate cardiomyocyte properties.
+Our findings indicate that alterations in HCM cellular electrophysiology have a limited influence on the overall heart activation pattern, which appears to be primarily governed by anatomical factors.
+Further research is required to assess the impact of tissue-level fibrosis on patient electrocardiograms.